 Massage Massage Professional rehabilitation therapists treat pain and inflammation.
 Such treatment makes movement easier and enables people to participate more fully in rehabilitation.
 Techniques used include... read more by trained therapists and deep heat treatment with diathermy or ultrasonography may be useful.

-A simple pain reliever (analgesic), such as acetaminophen, used before activities that cause discomfort or used regularly to relieve more constant joint discomfort, may be all that is needed for mild to moderate pain.
-Although side effects are not common, people should not take acetaminophen in higher than recommended doses, particularly if they have liver disease.
+A pain reliever (analgesic), such as acetaminophen, used before activities that cause discomfort or used regularly to relieve more constant joint discomfort, may be all that is needed for mild to moderate pain.
+Although side effects are not common, people should not take acetaminophen in higher than recommended doses, particularly if they have liver disease or drink considerable alcohol.
 When taking acetaminophen, people should also make sure not to simultaneously take one of the numerous over-the-counter drug products that contain acetaminophen.

-Alternatively, a nonsteroidal anti-inflammatory drug (NSAID) Nonsteroidal Anti-Inflammatory Drugs In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more may be taken to lessen pain and swelling.
+Alternatively, a nonsteroidal anti-inflammatory drug (NSAID) Nonsteroidal Anti-Inflammatory Drugs Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more may be taken to lessen pain and swelling.
 NSAIDs reduce pain and inflammation in joints and can be used in combination with other analgesics.
 NSAIDs also come in gel and cream forms that can be rubbed into the skin (such as diclofenac gel 1%) over the joints of the hands and knees and may help relieve symptoms.
 However, NSAIDs have a higher risk of serious side effects than acetaminophen when used long term.
 People who take NSAIDs by mouth often also take a medication to protect the stomach lining and also may have their kidney function and blood pressure monitored.

 Muscle relaxants (usually in low doses) occasionally relieve pain caused by muscles straining to support joints affected by osteoarthritis.
-In older people, however, they tend to cause more side effects than relief.
+In older people, however, they may cause more side effects than relief.

 If a joint suddenly becomes inflamed, swollen, and painful, most of the fluid inside the joint may need to be removed and a special form of cortisone may be injected directly into the joint.
 This treatment may provide temporary pain relief and increased joint flexibility in some people.